Cityhood for Sparta

 The committee includes 3 elected Village Council members: Robert Carlstrom, Brenda Braybrook, and Dave Cumings.
 Tom Cheslek, who serves as the DDA Chairman and is a long time Sparta resident and business owner is on the committee to represent the voice of the business community.
 Bruce Pindzia is a long time resident of the village and serves as a voice for village residents who do not have any formal affiliation with the village government.

 Once complete, each organization would only receive property tax revenue from the voters or land owners in their jurisdiction.
 So, the Township will lose a significant amount of funding from the former township residents, that will become part of a stand alone unit of government.
-However, they also will no longer be responsible for providing services to city residents.
+However, they also will no longer be responsible for providing services

 There will be an opportunity for residents to vote on this issue at least two times.
 They will vote for the charter commission members and ultimately the charter (the constitution for the city) itself if this goes forward.